DNcrypter/Splunk-SOAR-VirusTotal-playbook/Readme.md

 Hope you enjoyed this and if you want more information on the App code and how to interact with the SOAR API can be found here: https://docs.splunk.com/Documentation/SOAR/current/DevelopApps/AppDevAPIRef.
 Happy SOARing.

- If you like my project make it star in your github and also follow for upcomming content.
+ If you like my project make it star in your github and also follow for upcoming content.